CompuTec/computec-docs/docs/processforce/troubleshooting/licensing-issues.md

 # Licensing Issues

-The most common issue connected to ProcessForce licensing will be noted on this page.
+The most common issue connected to CompuTec ProcessForce licensing will be noted on this page.

 ---

 ## The data needed to generate a license file is not available

-The following data is required to generate a ProcessForce license file: Installation Number, CompuTec Key, and SAP Business One version.
+The following data is required to generate a CompuTec ProcessForce license file: Installation Number, CompuTec Key, and SAP Business One version.
 In some cases, the data can be missed in the About ProcessForce form.

 ### The installation Number key field is empty